microsoft/BotBuilder-Samples/samples/javascript_nodejs/03.welcome-users/deploymentTemplates/README-Existing-Group.md

     },
     "newServerFarmName": {
         "type": "string",
+        "defaultValue": "",
         "metadata": {
-            "description": "The name of the App Service Plan."
+            "description": "The name of the new App Service Plan."
         }
     },
     "newServerFarmSku": {